What Are Common Small Business Loan Terms?

 A type of small business loan for the specific purchase of necessary business equipment, these are typically intermediate-term loans that are paid off within a few years.
 With business equipment financing, you can secure loans for necessary equipment and machinery without tapping into valuable cash reserves.

-• Repayment term: Generally, business loan terms are the same as the life of the equipment; could be a few months or many years.
+• Repayment term: Often business loan terms are linked to the expected lifespan of the equipment; could be a few months or many years.

 • Loan amount: Can be up to 100% of equipment cost